Lynn Mester

-Lynn Julia Mester (born 27 March 1992) is a former German footballer who played for Bundesliga club Bayer 04 Leverkusen.
+Lynn Julia Mester (born 27 March 1992) is a German former footballer who played as a midfielder for Bundesliga club Bayer Leverkusen.

-Career

-Club
+Club career

-Lynn Mester joined Bayer Leverkusen for the 2009/10 season, from the youth of Westfalia Osterwick.
+Lynn Mester joined Bayer Leverkusen for the 2009–10 season, from the youth of Westfalia Osterwick.
 After competing in second division 2.
-Bundesliga South for the initial season, the team was promoted to the Frauen Bundesliga for the 2010/11 Bundesliga season.
+Bundesliga South for the initial season, the team was promoted to the Frauen-Bundesliga for the 2010–11 Bundesliga season.
 Although primarily played in midfield, Mester was top scorer of her team with 18 goals.
 The club and Mester agreed to immediate separation in January 2011.

-National team
+International career

-Mester played a total of 39 games for the youth teams of the German Women's National Football Team.
+Mester played a total of 39 games for the youth teams of the Germany national team.
 She won the European championship with the German U-17 national team in both 2008 and 2009 and finished third at the U-17 World Cup 2008 in New Zealand.